Dick Flood

-Dick Flood (November 13, 1932 – January 9, 2023) also known as Okefenokee Joe, was an American singer, songwriter, entertainer, and environmentalist.
+Richard "Dick" Flood (November 13, 1932 – January 9, 2023), also known as Okefenokee Joe, was an American country music singer-songwriter, entertainer, and environmentalist.
 In the mid-1950s he was part of the duo The Country Lads and made regular appearances on CBS' The Jimmy Dean Show.
-In 1959, Flood's cover version of "The Three Bells (The Jimmy Brown Story)" reached number 23 on the US chart.
-His songs have been recorded by popular artists including Roy Orbison, Anita Bryant, Billy Grammer, Kathy Linden, and The Wilburn Brothers.
-In 1962, The Wilburn Brothers recorded his song "Trouble's Back in Town", which peaked at number 4 on the US Country Chart and was named Cashbox Magazine’s “Country Song of the Year.”
+In 1959, Flood's cover version of "The Three Bells (The Jimmy Brown Story)" reached number 23 on the Billboard Hot 100.
+His songs have been recorded by other artists, including Roy Orbison, Anita Bryant, Billy Grammer, Kathy Linden, and The Wilburn Brothers.
+In 1962, The Wilburn Brothers recorded his song "Trouble's Back in Town", which peaked at number 4 on the US Country Chart and was named Cashbox Magazine’s "Country Song of the Year".
 In 1973, Flood moved to Georgia's Okefenokee Swamp and became a professional naturalist and environmentalist.

 In 1981, Flood changed his name to Okefenokee Joe, and in 1989 he hosted and narrated the Emmy award-winning documentary Swampwise on Georgia Public Broadcasting.

-Life as Dick Flood
+Early life

-Dick (Richard) Flood was born in Philadelphia, Pennsylvania, United States, and began playing music while working as a counselor at a YMCA summer camp in the Blue Mountains.
+Richard Flood was born in Philadelphia, Pennsylvania, United States, and began playing music while working as a counselor at a YMCA summer camp in the Blue Mountains.
 After the campers were in bed, he would practice guitar and perform for his fellow counselors.

-Singer/performer
+Career in music

 Military tours

 After serving in Korea with the U.S. Army, Flood organized his first country music band, The Luzon Valley Boys.
 During this time he also began writing songs, some of which were performed by the band.
 The Luzon Valley Boys played at the various military clubs on Clark Air Force Base in the Philippine Islands.
 On one occasion they performed for the Philippine president, Ramon Magsaysay.